shallker-wang/modular/README.md

 ```

 ## Quick Start
-Go to your project, run the command `modular` to bundle all the modules to a single `.js` file
+Go to your project, run the command `modular` to bundle all the modules to a single `.js` file:
 ```
 cd my-project
 modular
 ```

-It will build an `application.js` for you, ready to run on browser
+It will build an `application.js` for you, ready to run on browser:
 ```html
 <script src="application.js"></script>
 ```

-After `application.js`, start requiring your modules
+After `application.js`, start requiring your modules:
 ```html
 <script>
   var app = require('app');